MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Unregistered-Vendor-RCM.md

 A buyer may have to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.

-Process for Purchase returns to unregistered vendor has been explained in this document.
+Process for purchase returns to unregistered vendor has been explained in this document.

 ## Create a purchase return order or credit memo